-I hereby authorize the deduction of \$ the State Law Enforcement Bargaining of member in good standing. from my monthly paycheck to be forwarded to Council as monthly dues and to ensure benefits as a
+I hereby authorize the deduction of \$ the State Law Enforcement Bargaining Comember in good standing. from my monthly paycheck to be forwarded to uncil as monthly dues and to ensure benefits as a

 Name Badge #

 (Please print) Badge #(if appropriate)

 Social Security Number Date

 Duty Station or Location Troop Area or Division

-This authorization will be forwarded to the e appropriate Agency Accounting Office.
+This authorization will be forwarded to the approximation will be approximated to the approximation will be ppropriate Agency Accounting Office.

 Signature

 Badge #

-Home Address Badge #(if appropriate)
+Badge #(if appropriate)

+Home Address

+Home Telephone Number

 Spouse's Name

-Please complete both portions of this form and return to:
+Please complete both portions of this form ar nd return to: